riscv-boom/riscv-boom/docs/sections/issue-units.rst

 -------

 There are two types of wake-up in BOOM - *fast* wakeup and *slow* wakeup (also called a long latency wakeup).
-Because ALU :term:`Micro-Op`s can send their write-back data through the bypass network, issued ALU :term:`Micro-Op`s will broadcast their wakeup to the Issue Queue as they are issued.
+Because ALU :term:`UOPs<Micro-Op (UOP)` can send their write-back data through the bypass network, issued ALU :term:`UOPs<Micro-Op (UOP)` will broadcast their wakeup to the Issue Queue as they are issued.

 However, floating-point operations, loads, and variable latency